meetk5/Team-Project1/README.md

 Therefore, although Employment was hit the most in April-2020 when Covid started, it recovered considerably irrespective of the number of Covid Cases as the industries learnt their ways to combat the problem.

-Reports:

 -------------------------------------------------------------------------------------------
-# Analysing Impact of Vaccination on Employment
+# Analysing Impact of Vaccination on Employment:

 Details for this analysis can be found in the jupyter notebook – “Covid-19 Vaccination administrated and its impact on US Unemployment-checkpoint.ipynb”
 This part of the team project examined if Covid vaccinations administered had a relationship with the reduction of unemployment numbers in the US.
 The number of Covid vaccinations administered was used for this study and not the amount delivered.
 The reason for using the administered vaccinations numbers is even though there were more vaccines delivered if they were not administered then those had no impact.
 This data was sourced from the Center for Disease Control.